 Learning is student centred and students work on their individual targets throughout the day.
 The classrooms are set up to provide exploratory learning opportunities in curriculum areas including maths, reading, writing, ICT, art, music, science.

-The class teacher and teaching assistants work with individuals to extend learning based on individual targets.
+The class teacher and teaching assistants work with individuals to extend learning based on individual Personalised Learning Plans.
 All classes have structured group learning time throughout the day.
 They will also have opportunities for 1:1 work e.g. individual reading, paired or small group work e.g. playing maths games.

 Some lessons are taught discreetly for example food technology, PE, swimming, PHSE, RSE and careers and WRL.
-The PSHE and Sex and Relationship curriculum schemes prepare students for life beyond school by helping them to develop a healthy and safe lifestyle, the ability to reflect upon and manage their own personal feelings and behaviours, good relationships with others and respect for diversity.
+The PSHE and Relationships and Sex Education curriculum schemes prepare students for life beyond school by helping them to develop a healthy and safe lifestyle, the ability to reflect upon and manage their own personal feelings and behaviours, good relationships with others and respect for diversity.

 Students access programmes developed by a range of multi-agency professionals as highlighted in the Education and Health Care Plans.
 These include Speech and Language Therapy, Occupational therapy and Physiotherapy.
 We are working towards becoming a recognised ‘Thrive’ school.